hack1nt0/KongYiji.jl/README.md

 3. Fully exported debug info with functions below:
 	1. **postable** : table of part-of-speech(pos) tags used in CTB
-	2. **h2vtable** : table of hidden to visual, i.e., table of pos tags to words, emission matrix
+	2. **h2vtable** : table of hidden(pos tags) to visual, i.e., table of pos tags to words, emission matrix
 	3. **v2htable** : reverse of above
-	4. **h2htable** : table of hidden to hidden, i.e., transfer table
+	4. **h2htable** : table of hidden to hidden, i.e., transfer matrix
-	5. **hprtable** : table of prior of hidden
+	5. **hprtable** : table of prior of hidden, i.e. prior probabilistic

 ## Constructor
 ```julia